MaxKumundzhiev/dough-shaker/design/protocols/README.md

 resource information taken from: https://www.youtube.com/watch?v=Lddegb2ToNY

+## Notion
+Duck typing - is another way to achive polymorphism besides Inheritance.
+Object must have the minimum neccessary attributes/methods a.k.a. (`If it walks like a duck, if it quaks like a duck, it must be a duck`)

 # Dynamic / Static typing
 - Python is `dynamically` typed language - meaning:
     - types are checked at `runtime`